4-phytase

-myo-Inositol hexakisphosphate is also known as phytic acid.
+The enzyme characterised from wheat bran hydrolyses phytic acid (myo-inositol hexakisphosphate) to 1D-myo-inositol 1,2,3,5,6-pentakisphosphate and orthophosphate (P_{i}).
+Addition of this enzyme to the diet of broiler chickens has been shown to prevent loss of nutrients in their excretions.

-These enzymes belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+The enzymes is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name of this enzyme class is myo-inositol-hexakisphosphate 4-phosphohydrolase.
 Other names in common use include 6-phytase (name based on 1L-numbering system and not 1D-numbering) and phytate 6-phosphatase.

-Enzymes of this type participate in inositol phosphate metabolism.